History of the Grand Canyon area: Protection efforts

 In 1935, Hoover Dam started to impound Lake Mead south of the canyon.
 Conservationists lost a battle to save upstream Glen Canyon from becoming a reservoir.
 The Glen Canyon Dam was completed in 1966 to control flooding and to provide water and hydroelectric power.
 Seasonal variations of high flow and flooding in the spring and low flow in summer have been replaced by a much more regulated system.
 The much more controlled Colorado has a dramatically reduced sediment load, which starves beaches and sand bars.
 In addition, clearer water allows significant algae growth to occur on the riverbed, giving the river a green color.

+In 2008, the Grand Canyon Railway and their parent company, Xanterra, decided to use only EMD f40ph diesel locomotives as their main motive power for their trackage, since they felt that their steam locomotives, as well as their Alco fa units, gave the environment more visible smoke.
+The steamers also burn more oil than an average diesel unit, hence they can also be more pricey to operate and maintain.
+However, after a variety of formers protested to the GCR to bring back steam operations, the GCR decided to bring back steam operations, as they converted both of their operational steamers, 29 and 4960, to burn recycled waste vegetable oil collected from nearby restaurants by third-party suppliers.

+Overflights

 With the advent of commercial flights, the Grand Canyon has been a popular site for aircraft overflights.

+In 1956, the Grand Canyon was the site of the deadliest commercial aviation disaster in history at the time.
+On the morning of June 30, 1956, a Trans World Airlines Lockheed Super Constellation and a United Air Lines Douglas DC-7 departed Los Angeles International Airport within three minutes of one another on eastbound transcontinental flights.
+Approximately 90 minutes later, the two propeller-driven airliners collided at 21,000 feet above the canyon while both were flying in unmonitored airspace.

+The wreckage of both planes fell into the eastern portion of the canyon, on Temple and Chuar Buttes, near the confluence of the Colorado and Little Colorado rivers.
+The disaster killed all 128 passengers and crew members aboard both planes.

+This accident led to the institution of high-altitude airways and direct radar observation of aircraft (known as positive control) by en route ground controllers.

-However, a series of accidents resulted in the Overflights Act of 1987 by the United States Congress, which banned flights below the rim and created flight-free zones.
+Following additional incidents, Congress passed the Overflights Act of 1987, which banned flights below the rim and created flight-free zones.
 The tourist flights over the canyon have also created a noise problem, so the number of flights over the park has been restricted.

-In 2008, the Grand Canyon Railway and their parent company, Xanterra, decided to use only EMD f40ph diesel locomotives as their main motive power for their trackage, since they felt that their steam locomotives, as well as their Alco fa units, gave the environment more visible smoke.
-Not only that, but the steamers burn more oil than an average diesel unit, hence they can also be more pricey to operate and maintain.
-However, after a variety of formers protested to the GCR to bring back steam operations, the GCR decided to bring back steam operations, as they converted both of their operational steamers, 29 and 4960, to burn recycled waste vegetable oil collected from nearby restaurants by third-party suppliers.